What is an IDS?

 In the overall time frame of a patent application (discussed

-, an IDS is normally filed either with the filing of the patent application, or within 3-6 months of the filing of the patent application.
+an IDS is normally filed (using for PTO-1449) either during the filing of the patent application, or within 3-6 months of the filing of the patent application.
 We normally docket at 3 months to inspect the file for references.
 The Patent Office allows a 90 day grace period where no fee is required.
 As long as the IDS is filed before the mailing of the first Office Action (discussed

 You can always ask one of our Affordable Patent Attorneys for additional information.
 Please call us at